M55 motorway: Route

 The M55 has three lanes in both directions for most of its length.
-After leaving the M6 at junction 32, the road immediately interchanges with the A6.
-It then crosses the West Coast Main Line and Lancaster Canal before passing north of Wesham to meet the A585 at junction 3.
+After leaving the M6 at junction 32, the road immediately interchanges with the A6 and then crosses the West Coast Main Line.
+It meets the A582 extension, built in 2023, at junction 2, then crosses the Lancaster Canal before passing north of Wesham to meet the A585 at junction 3.
 It then continues west in a rural setting to meet A583 at junction 4, where the motorway ends and becomes the A5230.
 The western part of the M55, and the first few hundred metres of the A5230, occupy the route of the old Blackpool Branch railway line.